 La Collette Tanker Berth

 When tankers arrive and depart, red ‘stop’ lights will be shown at VTS.
-Departing tankers, which can be hidden from view, may sound 1 long blast just before leaving the berth.
+Departing tankers, which can be hidden from view, may sound one long blast just before leaving the berth.

 Accessing the marinas on foot